5G Technology

 Who supplies 5G technology?

-In 2019, the United States government passed a defense authorization spending act, NDAA Section 889, that essentially prohibits US agencies from using telecommunications equipment made by Chinese suppliers (for example, Huawei and ZTE).
+In 2019, the United States government passed a defense authorization spending act, NDAA Section 889, that essentially prohibits U.S. agencies from using telecommunications equipment made by Chinese suppliers (for example, Huawei and ZTE).
 The restriction was put in place over fears that the Chinese government may use its telecommunications infrastructure for espionage (see more in the Risks section).
-NDAA Section 889 could apply to any contracts made with the US government, and so it is critical for organizations considering partnerships with Chinese suppliers to keep in mind the legal challenges of trying to engage with both the US and Chinese governments in relation to 5G.
+NDAA Section 889 could apply to any contracts made with the U.S. government, and so it is critical for organizations considering partnerships with Chinese suppliers to keep in mind the legal challenges of trying to engage with both the U.S. and Chinese governments in relation to 5G.

 Of course, this means that the choice of 5G manufacturers suddenly becomes much more limited.
 Chinese companies have by far the largest market share of 5G technology.
 Huawei has the most patents filed, and the strongest lobbying presence within the International Telecommunications Union.